tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : Begins an API call which will request the data stored in the cell with the provided cell reference.
 This cell reference can be the result of the getCellReference block, or a text block with the correct A1 notation.
 The resulting cell data will be sent to the GotCellData event block.

 {:id="GoogleSheets.ReadCol" class="method"} <i/> ReadCol(*sheetName*{:.text},*colNumber*{:.number})
-: Begins an API call which will request the data stored in the column with the provided `colNumber` (1-indexed).
-The resulting data will be sent to the GotColData event block.
+: On the page with the provided sheetName, reads the column at the given colNumber and triggers the [`GotColData`](#GoogleSheets.GotColData) callback event.

 {:id="GoogleSheets.ReadRange" class="method"} <i/> ReadRange(*sheetName*{:.text},*rangeReference*{:.text})
 : Begins an API call which will request the data stored in the range with the provided range reference.
 This range reference can be the result of the getRangeReference block, or a text block with the correct A1 notation.
 The resulting range data will be sent to the GotRangeData event block.

 {:id="GoogleSheets.ReadRow" class="method"} <i/> ReadRow(*sheetName*{:.text},*rowNumber*{:.number})
-: On the page with the provided sheetName, this method will read the row at the given rowNumber and trigger the [`GotRowData`](#GoogleSheets.GotRowData) callback event.
+: On the page with the provided sheetName, reads the row at the given rowNumber and triggers the [`GotRowData`](#GoogleSheets.GotRowData) callback event.

 {:id="GoogleSheets.ReadSheet" class="method"} <i/> ReadSheet(*sheetName*{:.text})
 : Reads the *entire* Google Sheet document.
 It will then provide the values of the full sheet will be provided as a list of lists of text.